jawah/qh3/README.rst

 - Made abi3 compatible, no need to build the wheel all over again on each interpreter version.
 - Only one dependency left!
 Cryptography will remain as long as Python does not ship with proper QUIC implementation.
 - Mitigated deprecated match_hostname.
-- Mimic load_default_certs SSL context.
+- Mimic load_default_certs SSL context from native Python.
+- Remove the need for OpenSSL development headers.

 ``aioquic`` is a library for the QUIC network protocol in Python.
 It features a minimal TLS 1.3 implementation, a QUIC stack and an HTTP/3 stack.